dlamkins/LCCollectYourDead/README.md

 # Collect Your Dead

-Bodies are automatically collected when teleported back to the ship.
+[Supports v45+] Bodies are automatically collected when teleported back to the ship.
+Supports v45, v47, v48, and v49!

 ---